TFCA Financing Facility hands over Covid-19 response grants to SADC TFCAs

 Flying towards a new dawn for Limpopo National Park

 A game-changer in increased collaborative apprehensions has been the deployment of two high-powered Robinson R44 helicopters in LNP to address a deficiency in aerial support to rangers on the ground.
-Procured and operationally supported through funding from Peace Parks Foundation, the GEOS Foundation, and the Dyck Advisory Group (DAG), the helicopters boast top speeds of over 200 kilometres per hour and have agility to land on various types of terrain throughout the protected area.
+Procured and operationally supported through funding from Peace Parks Foundation, the GEOS Foundation, and the Environment Management and Conservation Trust (EMCT), the helicopters boast top speeds of over 200 kilometres per hour and have agility to land on various types of terrain throughout the protected area.
 Park management report that the machines are already proving an invaluable tool, working as powerful ‘’eyes in the sky’’ and giving LNP an unprecedented command of their airspace.

 The impact of the new helicopters has been significant.
 Poaching has declined almost 20% and arrests have increased by an incredible 131%.
 Earlier this year, found in possession of four rhino horns and a high calibre hunting rifle, two poachers were arrested in LNP on return from KNP.
 This success was linked directly to improved tactics made possible by the integration of aerial support with a notable intelligence network system, and skilled feet on the ground.